 - Other horses might decide that certain parts of their bodies are off-limits.
-This speaks more to temperament and trainability or general sensitivity to handing.
+This speaks more to temperament and trainability or general sensitivity to handling.

 How does this horse stand to have his temperature taken?

-- By now, you are sensing a pattern – what’s the reaction, and the possible reason for this reaction?
+- By now, you are sensing a pattern – what’s the reaction, and what is the possible reason for this reaction?

 Watch his overall demeanor while he’s groomed.